thomas-g-knowles/thomas-g-knowles/README.md

 - **Java**: Knowledge of the syntax and data types and the ability to perform fundamental logic within the language.

 - **SQL/MySQL and MongoDB**: Experience integrating the language/technology into Python and Node.js applications.

-#### :calendar: Current Time

-At this current moment, I am working on the development (code and documentation) of a varitety of desktop application GUI based projects towards my apprenticeship, utilising different technologies and languages such as Python and dwelving into C#.